Akashw103/First-Repo-from-Terraform/README.md

 # First-Repo-from-Terraform
-First Repo by using Terraform
+First Repo by using Terraform manually change